makeopensource/mOS/tests/README.md

 ## Running

 Running can be done through `make test`.

+There is also an option to only run selected tests.
+To do so run `make test TESTS="..."` replacing `...` with `.bin` files.
+For example: `make test TESTS="ring_buffer.bin example.bin"`
+Alternatively: `make test TESTS=ring_buffer.bin`
+The default behavior without TESTS is to test all the files.
+This can be invoked from either makefile.

 ## Creating Tests